 Many women find out about their PCOS when they are unable to get pregnant and finally get a medical check-up.
 PCOS is a leading cause of infertility in women (15).
 It can affect a woman’s fertility in many ways.

 Women with PCOS can get pregnant, but most PCOS females often have trouble conceiving due to their ovulation problems.
-The irregular and unpredictable menstrual cycle make it difficult for women with PCOS to get pregnant.
+The irregular and unpredictable menstrual cycle makes it difficult for women with PCOS to get pregnant.

 The hormonal imbalance disrupts the development and release of mature eggs and without a healthy, mature egg, ovulation and pregnancy are not possible.
 If ovulation does not occur regularly, the ovaries are not able to release as many eggs, which in turn reduces the chances of an egg being fertilized by the sperm.